Lippia-io/lippia-api-sample-project/README.md

 ## Docker stack

-The following project includes the basic Docker Lippia Containers to run this  web sample project.
-You can choose to run the code from your favourite IDE, run from console or from Jenkins using the Docker Stack.
+The following project includes the basic Docker Lippia Containers to run this API sample project.
+You can choose the code from your favourite IDE, to run from console or from Jenkins by using the Docker Stack.
 To install and start a local instalation with Docker containers go to **Getting started** at the end of this guide.

 # Purpose:

-The following project has the purpose of demonstrate and let test automation developers to to test API requests using Lippia Automation Framework based on Rest Client library.
+The following project has the purpose of demonstrate and let test automation developers to test API requests by using Lippia Automation Framework based on Rest Client library.
 This sample project includes the required components as binaries, docker containers and configuration files to simply download and run a set of sample tests in your local computer, using the Lippia container stack described bellow.

 # Getting started